-Puerto Vallarta: David Alves and Paul Thiessen had four weeks of gospel meetings in the Coapinole hall in which several young teenagers of Christian parents were reached.
+Puerto Vallarta: Four weeks of gospel meetings were held in the Coapinole hall in which several young teenagers of Christian parents were reached.

 Dave and Elizabeth Richards have returned to Yekaterinburg.
 They plan to move to St. Petersburg by the end of October.
 Brother Richards expects to work with the two assemblies there, and hopefully see them more warmly united.
 One of his major exercises is to work amongst homeless children in the city.
 They are looking to the Lord that one day they may have their own property where they can feed and clothe these children, as well as share the gospel with them.

 November 13-14 with Prayer Meeting at 7:30 p.m.
 Friday in the Gospel Hall, Victoria St. All other meetings will be held in the Youth Centre (just east of Hwy.
 21 and Victoria St.) Saturday: Ministry 10:30 a.m., Bible reading 1 p.m., Ministry 2:30 p.m., Testimony/Gospel Meeting 6 p.m.; Lord’s Day: Breaking of Bread 10:30 a.m., Sunday School 1 p.m., Ministry 2:30 p.m., Gospel 7 p.m.
 Corr.
 Arthur Whitton, RR 3 Oil Springs, ON, N0N 1P0; Tel 519-882-1686.